Our Privacy Principles

 Principle 5 – Limiting Use, Disclosure, and Retention

 Personal Information will not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual or as required by law.
 Personal Information will be retained only as long as necessary to fulfill those purposes.

 We shall not use or disclose Personal Information for purposes other than those for which it was collected, except with the consent of the individual or as permitted or required by law.

 We shall retain Personal Information only as long as necessary for the fulfillment of the purposes for which it was collected.

+The files containing Personal Information will be maintained on our servers or those of our services providers.
 In addition to our service providers only our employees with a business need to know, or whose duties reasonably so require, are granted access to an individual’s Personal Information.

 Where Personal Information is no longer required to fulfill the purpose for which it was collected, it will be destroyed, erased, or made anonymous, provided there are no legal requirements for its continued retention.